Red: Food coloring

 The most common synthetic food coloring today is Allura Red AC, a red azo dye that goes by several names including: Allura Red, Food Red 17, C.I.
 16035, FD&C Red 40, It was originally manufactured from coal tar, but now is mostly made from petroleum.

 In Europe, Allura Red AC is not recommended for consumption by children.
 It is banned in Denmark, Belgium, France and Switzerland, and was also banned in Sweden until the country joined the European Union in 1994.
 The European Union approves Allura Red AC as a food colorant, but EU countries' local laws banning food colorants are preserved.

 In the United States, Allura Red AC is approved by the Food and Drug Administration (FDA) for use in cosmetics, drugs, and food.
 It is used in some tattoo inks and is used in many products, such as soft drinks, children's medications, and cotton candy.
 On June 30, 2010, the Center for Science in the Public Interest (CSPI) called for the FDA to ban Red 40.
+Red 3 dye was banned in the United States in 2025.

 Because of public concerns about possible health risks associated with synthetic dyes, many companies have switched to using natural pigments such as carmine, made from crushing the tiny female cochineal insect.
 This insect, originating in Mexico and Central America, was used to make the brilliant scarlet dyes of the European Renaissance.